b04505009/MiniWeb/README.md

 - *Flask==1.0.2*
 - Other packages version are specified in requirements.txt

 ## Install
 `./install.sh`

 ## Usage
 `python3 server.py`
+Our server will be run on localhost:5000

 ## Feature Extraction Tools
 - [CICFlowMeter](https://github.com/ISCX/CICFlowMeter)
 - [joy](https://github.com/cisco/joy)

+## docker
+you can also use docker to build and run our program.
+`docker build --rm -t miniweb . docker run -p 5000:5000 miniweb`